polkadot-api/polkadot-api-docs/docs/pages/typed/tx.md

 )
 ```

 We can see that this is a 2-in-1 event.
-After the broadcast, the library will start verifying the state of the transaction against the latest known `bestBlock`.
+After the broadcast, the library will start verifying the state of the transaction against some best blocks in a smart way.
 Then, two main situations could happen:

-- The transaction is not found in the latest known `bestBlock`.
-If this is the case, polkadot-api will check if the transaction is still valid in the block.
+- The transaction is not found in any block in the latest known `bestBlock` branch.
+If this is the case, `polkadot-api` will check if the transaction is still valid in the block.
 The event received in this case will be

 ```ts
 interface TxBestBlockNotFound {